-The attorneys at Yavitch & Palmer can help you fight prosecution and provide effective defense against sex crime allegations.
-Sexual assault in Ohio can range from sexual contact and battery, to rape and gross sexual imposition.
+The sex crime attorneys at Yavitch & Palmer can help you fight prosecution and provide effective defense against sex crime allegations.
+Sexual assault in Columbus and Ohio can range from sexual contact and battery, to rape and gross sexual imposition.
 Rape allegations are among the most serious charges you can face.
 Successfully defending a rape charge requires both knowledge and dedication on the part of your attorney.
 The lawyers at Yavitch & Palmer act quickly to ensure that your rights are protected and that your version of the events is heard.

 Understanding the definition of rape

 Rape is a sex crime, which the accused must have:

 - Used force or a threat of force to engage in sexual misconduct with another person.
 The perceived threat of force is enough to warrant a rape charge.